vanniktech/gradle-maven-publish-plugin/docs/what.md

     import com.vanniktech.maven.publish.AndroidSingleVariantLibrary

     mavenPublishing {
-      // the first parameter represennts which variant is published
+      // the first parameter represents which variant is published
       // the second whether to publish a sources jar
       // the third whether to publish a javadoc jar configure(new AndroidSingleVariantLibrary("release", true, true))